-The main pollutants in agricultural and industrial wastewater are either organics, salts or both.
+The main pollutants in agricultural and industrial wastewater are organics, salts, or both.
 When the concentration of these pollutants is high in effluent streams, safe disposal of this wastewater becomes challenging.
 However, if these pollutants can be removed from effluent streams, freshwater can be recovered and reused, or returned to the environment.

 Technology: New Options for Treating Tougher Water

 The good news is that water treatment technology has made significant strides and can be economically implemented at agricultural or industrial facilities that produce wastewater.
 Some of these innovative technologies include:

 - Compact and simple biological systems that use microorganisms to reduce organic matter

 - Reverse osmosis (RO) that uses pressure to squeeze freshwater out of wastewater via semi-permeable membranes